Sansui233/A-Lite-Theme-For-Anki/README.md

 # A Lite Theme for Anki

-I'm working on partial CSS to change the appearance of anki.
+I'm working on partial CSS to change the appearance of Anki.
 This project is based on [Custom Background](https://github.com/AnKingMed/Custom-background-image-and-gear-icon).

 ![light](media/light.png)